taskworld/prescript/docs/guide/writing-tests.md

 There are **4 types of steps**:

-* **Action steps** performs some kind of action.
+1.  **Action steps** performs some kind of action.
 If an action fail, all subsequent steps will be aborted.

-* **Deferred steps** queues an action to be run at the end of the test.
+2.  **Deferred steps** queues an action to be run at the end of the test.
 It will be run when the test is completed or terminated due to an error in one of the action steps.

-* **Composite steps** can contain child steps.
+3.  **Composite steps** allows you to group steps together, creating a hierarchy of steps.

-* **Pending steps** marks the test as pending.
+4.  **Pending steps** marks the test as pending.
 Its behavior is equivalent to a failed action step (that is, it aborts the tests and future steps are not run).
 But instead of the test being marked as “FAILED” (exit code 1), it will be marked as “PENDING” (exit code 2).
 This is useful when your test is not complete, or when (temporarily) disabling a test.

 ## Programming model